Have you asked yourself the questions - what is loan restructuring or restructured loan meaning?

 Loan restructuring is possible through multiple ways such as:

-- Changes in the number of instalments that were previously agreed upon
+Changes in the number of installments that were previously agreed upon

 In certain cases, the time due for settlement payments can exceed a period of three months.

 In light of the COVID-19 pandemic that caused an upheaval in the economy worldwide, the Reserve Bank of India (RBI) announced loan restructuring rules and regulations

 This was to help lenders restructure the loans of all borrowers who may be unable to repay due to the pandemic.

 This restructuring will allow them flexibility based on the agreement with their banks through either